EMsoft-org/EMsoft/ReadMe.md

     !*                                                                     *
     !* Author: William C. Lenthe                                           *
     !*                                                                     *
-    !* EMSphInx is freely available for non-commercial use, and may be     * !* redistributed under these conditions.
-Please, see the license.txt   * !* file in this distribution for further details.                      * !*                                                                     *
+    !* EMSphInx is available for academic or non-profit non-commercial     * !* research use.
+Please, see the license.txt file in this distribution * !* for further details.                                                *
+    !*                                                                     *
     !* Interested in a commercial license?
 Contact:                        * !*                                                                     *